 This meeting was called to order at 7:30pm by President Schraufnagel.
 Roll call showed members present with Tr.
+Hanke and Tr.
 Liimatainen absent.
-Also in attendance was Katie Petrick of the Dodge County Pioneer, Chris Mireski of the Lomira Police Department, Shannon Barniskis of the Lomira Quad/Graphics Community Library, Randy and Paul Much of MCO, Village residents, Brian Koll and Jenna Rhein.
+Also in attendance was Katie Petrick of the Dodge County Pioneer, Bryan Frank and Sharon Bauch of the Lomira Police Department, Shannon Barniskis of the Lomira Quad/Graphics Community Library, Brian Koll and Jenna Rhein.

 Motion by Tr.
 Gilson, seconded by Tr.
-Bublitz to approve the previous meeting’s minutes as emailed.
+Schraufnagel to approve the previous meeting’s minutes as distributed by email.
 Motion carried.

-Motion by Tr.
-Schroeder, seconded by Tr.
-Bublitz to reconsider an operator’s liquor license to Ashley Duley upon completion of a new application.
+Motion by President Schraufnagel, seconded by Tr.
+Gilson to grant an operator’s liquor license to Barbara Boylen of 725 Railroad Avenue Apt.
+3, Lomira.
 Motion carried.

 Shannon Barniskis of the Lomira Quad/Graphics Library presented the library report.

 Brian Koll reported recent discussions with the WI Department of Transportation regarding the anticipated Highway 175 project.
 The DOT insists a sidewalk be located on both sides of the highway.
 Brian is awaiting formal documentation from the DOT.

 The handicapped accessible pond dock at Sterr Park has been completed.
 The Public Works Department will make accommodations for handicapped parking near the dock.

 Tr.
 Schroeder presented the idea to gradually replace the picnic tables at Sterr Park.
 Most of the picnic tables could be in better condition.
 The picnic tables at the Athletic Field would also be under consideration for replacement.